Life45/PMM/README.md

 The current implementation maps 64GB of physical memory using 2MB large pages for efficiency.

 Note: This PoC is for educational purposes only, demonstrating x64 paging mechanisms.
 It is not meant to be used in production or for any malicious purposes.
-The memory manager will most likely explode after a while.
+This will most likely cause lots of problems in production code.

+I was mostly inspired by [jonomango's hypervisor](https://github.com/jonomango/hv).
+If you are interested in hypervisors, it's a great source.